Neepawa: History

 John A. Davidson and Jonathon J. Hamilton arrived in the town in 1880, they were the first real business men of the town buying land and surveying them into lots.
 In 1881 John Hamilton and John Davidson built a store and a grist mill near the junction of Boggy and Stoney Creeks.
 Like many western Manitoba towns at the time, Neepawa eagerly await the arrival of the railway in the 1880s.
 Sometime after the railway reached Gladstone, Manitoba in 1882, Davidson and Hamilton offered the Manitoba and Northwestern Railway (which was leased to CPR) a land grant and a financial bonus of $16,000 to construct their line within the town limits and the railway agreed to build their station within Neepawa.

 Soon a village grew and on the 23 of September, 1883 the town of Neepawa was incorporated.
 David Howard Harrison who owned a private bank in Neepawa was elected Premier of Manitoba in 1887.
 Neepawa's first hospital was completed in 1904 and had the capacity for 20 patients.
 The hospital included a nursing school.
 Neepawa's first school opened in 1881.
 It was a three-story building finally completed in 1898 and used until 1928.
 The Neepawa Salt Company mined salt here from 1932 until 1970.

 Author Margaret Laurence wrote several books through the 1960s and 1970s, depicting the town under the name of Manawaka.
 On May 12, 2010 Neepawa was the host of Manitoba's 140th birthday party.
 The town was chosen as the site of the festivities as a result of winning a contest within the province.

+Between the years of 2011 and 2016, the population of Neepawa jumped by almost 27%, following an influx of Filipino immigrants, brought over by the establishment of a local pork processing plant.